Search files with the API

 "query": "mtime:[now-48h TO now]"

-The following example uses * to set any time.
+The following query uses the wildcard * to denote any time.
 It will return all files modified before 1 January 2020:

 Search by file size